Back and Forward Cache in React

 useEffect(() => {

-// This useEffect will run when user navigate back
+// This useEffect will run when the user navigates back

-// it will sync the input state that cached by browser with the state of the component
+// It will sync the input state cached by the browser with the state of the component

 const updateMapping = inputRefs.current.reduce((acc, ref) => {